berscm-gbe/MyRocket/README.md

 # MyRocket
+My test project to discover GitHub
-Test project (we need more rocket projects instead of hello world and calculators!)
+(we need more rocket projects instead of hello world and calculators!)

+- Bernhard